logicguy1/Setting-up-discord.py/README.md

 **Windows**
 First we need to open a terminal this is also the window from where we will run the bot To open up the terminal click `win + r` and a window named run should pup up, here your should type `cmd` and a black window should pup up, i will refer to this as the terminal
-To check that we have python installed successfully we use the command `py -3 --version` the terminal should tell us the version you installed from the website (note this only works for python 3.x since we gave the command the `-3` flag)
+To check that we have python installed successfully we use the command `py -3 --version` the terminal should tell us the version you installed from the website (note this only works for python 3.8 since we gave the command the `-3` flag)

 **Unix**
-Depending on your os you might have diffrent ways open the terminal if you go into you search bar area and type terminal you should be able to get it up otherwise look up how to open the terminal on your system
+Depending on your os you might have diffrent ways to the open the terminal if you go into you search bar area and type terminal you should be able to get it up otherwise look up how to open the terminal on your system

 To check the installation type `python3.8 --version` if python tells you the corret version it installed correctly